Science and engineering graduates with communication and sales skills face good prospects as the demand for technical sales engineers increases

 A full driving licence is normally essential for travelling to various clients.

 Most companies like you to have some experience in a commercial and/or sales environment to show you have the necessary skills to accompany the technical knowledge.
 Building up experience in the design or manufacture of products may also be helpful.
+Many degrees offer a sandwich year to carry out industrial placements, which can help you build contacts and gain employment upon graduation.

 Technical sales engineers play a key role in many industry sectors, including: